SAP/spartacus-docs/_pages/dev/event-service.md

 ## Event Types

-Events are driven by Typescript classes, which are signatures for a given event and can be instantiated.
+Events are driven by TypeScript classes, which are signatures for a given event and can be instantiated.
 The following is an example:

 ```typescript
 export class CartAddEntryEvent {